NVIDIA-Merlin/Merlin/examples/getting-started-movielens/README.md

 - Learn to use NVTabular for using GPU-accelerated feature engineering and data preprocessing.
 - Become familiar with the high-level API for NVTabular.
 - Use single-hot/multi-hot categorical input features with NVTabular.
+- Train a Merlin Model with Tensorflow.
-- Use the NVTabular dataloader with TensorFlow Keras model.
+- Use the Merlin Dataloader with PyTorch.
+- Train a HugeCTR model.
+- Serve recommendations from the Tensorflow model with the Triton Inference Server.
-- Use the NVTabular dataloader with PyTorch.
+- Serve recommendations from the HugeCTR model with the Triton Inference Server.

 Explore the following notebooks: